Home | Browse Topics | Individual rights & freedoms | Privacy and information | Complaining about a breach of your privacy

 Privacy Act 2020, Part 5

-If you think that one of the rules in the Privacy Act has been breached in your case, you should usually start by complaining directly to the particular government agency, business or other organisation that you’re unhappy with.
-Sometimes letting them know what the problem is can resolve it without having to take it further.
-If you complain directly to the Privacy Commissioner’s office, they may decide not to deal with your complaint until you’ve tried to resolve the problem with the relevant organisation.
+If you think that one of the rules in the Privacy Act has been breached, you should usually start by complaining directly to the particular government agency, business or other organisation that you’re unhappy with.
+Sometimes, letting that organisation know what the problem is can resolve it without having to take it further.
+If you complain directly to the Privacy Commissioner’s office, the Commissioner may decide not to deal with your complaint until you’ve tried to resolve the problem with the relevant organisation.

-All organisations should have someone who’s been appointed as a privacy officer to deal with privacy issues, and they will be the best person to talk to about the problem.
+All organisations should have someone who’s been appointed as a privacy officer to deal with privacy issues.
+This privacy officer will usually be the best person to talk to about the problem.
 You can ask who the organisation’s privacy officer is, and then complain to them directly, either verbally or in writing.
 If the organisation doesn’t have a privacy officer, then talk to a manager or other senior person there.

 What is the role of a privacy officer?